Viktoria2525/SymbolicParallelComposition/README.md

 - **Framework Instantiation:**

 	- Applying the framework to <a href="https://github.com/Viktoria2525/SymbolicParallelComposition/tree/main/src/theory/bir">BIR</a> (binary intermediate representation of ARMv8 and RISC-V machine code) and Sapic.

+- **Symbolic Execution:**

+	- <a href="https://github.com/Viktoria2525/SymbolicParallelComposition/tree/main/src/tools/symbexec/examples/PreProcess">PreProcess</a> comprises source codes responsible for finding addresses of function calls, entry and exit points for loops of the BIR program before symbolic execution. <a href="https://github.com/Viktoria2525/SymbolicParallelComposition/tree/main/src/tools/symbexec/examples/libload">libload</a> encompasses the source codes of our symbolic execution, and <a href="https://github.com/Viktoria2525/SymbolicParallelComposition/tree/main/src/tools/symbexecbin">symbexecbin</a> includes the binary of the analyzed protocols and files needed to generate their BIR programs.

 - **Symbolic Execution Tree Translation:**